 - Season with salt & pepper as needed and enjoy immediately.

-- I use a 5-pack of Johnsonville Mild Italian sausages in this recipe.
-Use hot Italian sausages or some red pepper flakes if you want a bit of spice.
+- Use hot Italian sausage or add some red pepper flakes if you want a bit of spice.

 - You can use Russet or a different variety of potatoes if you prefer.